justinfisherr/vibecheck-backend/README.md

 Do note:

-- that Alvin and my match story will be different depending on who made the request!
+- that Liz and my match story will be different depending on who made the request!
 - A user will only show in the search results if they have used the app

 If your friend hasn’t used Vibe Check before, send them a request by: